microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 > console-based python applications will no longer spawn a console window when double-clicked from the graphical shell.

 Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required.

+#### Downlevel

+On downlevel versions of Windows that do not understand (or expect) this manifest field, applications will allocate consoles as specified by their image subsystem (described in the [abstract](#abstract) above).

 ### Performance, Power, and Efficiency